FabricTOC/FabricTOC/docs/AdminGuide/KeyConcepts/IdentityandChainsofTrust.md

 Root of Trust established -- or used, more likely -- by Mitchell and Regal (and the two dealerships, possibly).
 Could be that the entire car industry uses -- for convenience sake -- the same root of trust.

 Will ZBS use the same root of trust as Mitchell and Regal?
-Possibly
+Possibly.

 The DMV wouldn't, which means that either the initial configuration would have to recognize its CA or there'd have to be a config transaction to update the network definition to include it. *That's my read of it anyway.*